 Hereward is a knight, artillerist, and swordsman, as able with gunpowder as with the blade.
 Fitz is an animated wooden puppet and dangerous sorcerer, whose sorcery is structured around sewing and knitting, with his accouterments being needles, thread, and sometimes a portable sewing desk.
 Their job is to enforce a treaty against rogue gods that is so old that some of the nations to the treaty no longer exist.

 This is pure buddy picture story, a grand adventures against old gods.
-Loads of fun and the Hereward and Mr Fitz stories are now available as an ebook, so no reason not to check it out.
+Loads of fun and the Sir Hereward and Mister Fitz stories are now available as an ebook, so no reason not to check it out.

 “Merea,” by Nancy Hightower, is a departure from fantasy per se, appearing in Bourbon Penn, an online magazine of the odd, the surreal, and absurdist.
 The narrator has lost his wife in the desert, after they have lost a child.
 A year later, he returns to go into the desert, to seek out the power of memory and oblivion that has taken her.